jgwest/zenhub-api-java-client/README.md

-# zenhub-api-java-client
+# zenhub-api-java-client - Java client for public ZenHub API

-Java client for public ZenHub API
+Implements the read only actions of the [ZenHub API](https://github.com/ZenHubIO/API).
+Pull requests welcome!